-Problem loan ratio per Moody's definition.
+Problem loan ratio per our definition.
 Sources: Company reports and Moody's Investors Service

-As of year-end 2021, Berlin Hyp had extended €25.6 billion of real estate loans (against €1.6 billion in tangible common equity [TCE]), amounting to around two-thirds of the balance sheet and thus representing the bank's main asset-risk driver.
-Berlin Hyp's overall gross real estate exposure3 amounted to €30.1 billion as of year-end 2021 and comprised offices (42%), residential real estate (28%), retail (14%), logistics (6%) and other buildings used for commercial purposes.
-The portfolio was largely focused on Germany (71%), thus resulting in less exposure to international CRE markets than its peers, though it has grown its portfolio faster than its peers.
+As of year-end 2022, Berlin Hyp had extended €27.5 billion of real estate loans (against €1.7 billion in tangible common equity [TCE]), amounting to around two-thirds of the balance sheet and thus representing the bank's main asset-risk driver.
+Berlin Hyp's overall gross real estate exposure4 amounted to €31.7 billion as of year-end 2022 and comprised offices (41%), residential real estate (28%), retail (14%), logistics (6%) and other buildings used for commercial purposes.
+The portfolio was largely focused on Germany (68%), thus resulting in less exposure to international CRE markets than its peers, though it grew its portfolio faster than that of its peers until 2022.
+The LTV's for the exposures vary between 48.7% in France to 63.7% in Poland/CZ, with the bank's buffers vs market values ranging between 40-80%, depending on the asset classes, providing significant leeway with regards to declining prices.

-Berlin Hyp's portfolio composition by country based on year-end 2021 data
+Berlin Hyp's portfolio composition by country based on year-end 2022 data

-Berlin Hyp's portfolio composition by segment based on year-end 2021 data
+Berlin Hyp's portfolio composition by segment based on year-end 2022 data